 What is it about sex, especially connected, meaningful sex shared in marriage, that makes men come alive?
 Why do we as men want so badly to have the money we need to provide for ourselves and others we love?
 What is it about being trusted and chosen for a job or a position that feels so empowering?
 And why is none of this ever completely enough?
 We always want more sex, money, and power.

-It’s because sex, money, power, and many other things look like the answer to our big questions.
+It’s because sex, money, and power look like the answer to our big questions.
 Why would my wife give herself to me?
 I must be worth it.
 I must be doing life right.
 I must have what it takes.
 I must be a man.
 Why do I get paid for my work and my investments?
 I must be worth it.
 I must have value.
 I must be a man.
 Why would I get hired and promoted?
 I must be important.
 I must be a man.

 But they’re still not our biggest question.